Lord Robert Baden Powell

 Educational Methods is a term used in Scouting that encompasses our approach to education for our members (Scouts) and our approach to the training of our volunteer leadership.

-use the term 'education' in its broadest sense; as a life-long process that enables the global and continuous development of a person's capacities both as an individual and as a member of society.
+For young people and adults we use the term 'education' in its broadest sense; as a life-long process that enables the global and continuous development of a person's capacities both as an individual and as a member of society.

 Each National Scout Organization is responsible for:

-developing a Youth Programme, based on the fundamental principles of Scouting, that is attractive to and meets th
+developing a Youth Programme, based on the fundamental principles of Scouting, that is attractive to and meets the needs of young people in their country

 training volunteers to deliver the Youth Programme and manage the association.